-- (1) The amounts reported in this column represent the aggregate grant date fair value of RSUs computed in accordance with ASC Topic 718.
-The assumptions used in calculating such amounts are set forth in the notes to our audited consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended July 31, 2021, filed with the SEC on September 27, 2021 (our "2021 Annual Report").
+- (1) The amounts reported in this column represent the aggregate grant date fair value of RSU awards computed in accordance with ASC Topic 718.
+The fair value of an RSU is based on the closing market price of our Class A common stock on the date of the grant.
+The assumptions used in calculating such amounts are set forth in the notes to our audited consolidated financial statements included in our 2022 Annual Report.
 In order to mitigate the impact of any short-term stock price volatility on the number of stock units granted, the number of stock units in an RSU award is based on the aggregate dollar value of the award divided by the average closing market price of our Class A common stock on Nasdaq for the 30 days immediately prior to the date of grant.
 As a result, the fair value of the awards at grant date in this column, computed in accordance with ASC Topic 718, may be lower or higher than the equity compensation value approved by the Compensation Committee. - (2) The amounts reported in this column represent the aggregate grant date fair value of options to purchase shares of our Class A or Class B common stock computed in accordance with ASC Topic 718.
-The assumptions used in calculating such amounts are set forth in the notes to our audited consolidated financial statements included in our 2021 Annual Report.
-This amount does not reflect the actual economic value that may be realized by our named executive officers from such awards. - (3) The amounts in this column represent bonuses paid under our annual cash bonus program. - (4) Ms. Lake voluntarily agreed to forgo her base salary beginning April 13, 2020 through the end of fiscal year 2020; provided, however, that she continued to receive the minimum compensation required to continue her participation in our health and welfare benefits programs.
-In addition, Ms. Lake voluntarily agreed to forfeit her annual cash bonus for fiscal year 2021.
-Ms. Lake served as our CEO during all periods presented above; she resigned as CEO, effective August 1, 2021. - 5) Ms. Spaulding joined the Company in January 2020 and served as President during all periods presented above.
-Ms. Spaulding was promoted to CEO, effective August 1, 2021. - (6) Mr. Jedda joined the Company in December 2020. - 7) Mr. Jedda received a one-time signing bonus in connection with his appointment as CFO. - (8) In connection with his decision to resign from his positions as our President, Chief Operating Officer, and Interim CFO, Mr. Smith was appointed to serve as a member of our Board of Directors on November 19, 2020.
-He ceased being an employee of the Company on January 8, 2021; accordingly, he received initial director grants pursuant to our non-employee director compensation policy in January 2021 and he was not eligible to receive an annual cash bonus in fiscal year 2021.
-Cash compensation of \$28,056 and all RSU and option awards received in fiscal year 2021 were received in connection with his service as a director, pursuant to our non-employee director compensation policy.
+The assumptions used in calculating such amounts are set forth in the notes to our audited consolidated financial statements included in our 2022 Annual Report.
+This amount does not reflect the actual economic value that may be realized by our named executive officers from such awards. - (3) The amounts in this column represent bonuses paid under our annual cash bonus program. - (4) The amounts in this column represent 401(k) Company match pursuant to the Company's 401(k) Plan available to all employees. - (5) Ms. Spaulding joined the Company in January 2020 and served as President during fiscal years 2020 and 2021.
+Ms. Spaulding was promoted to CEO, effective August 1, 2021. - (6) Ms. Spaulding received a one-time discretionary cash bonus. - (7) Mr. Jedda joined the Company in December 2020. - (8) Mr. Jedda received a one-time signing bonus.
+Mr. Jedda is required to reimburse the Company for a pro-rata portion of the signing bonus if he voluntarily terminates his employment with the Company without Good Reason (as defined below) prior to the second anniversary of his start date. - (9) Mr. Dhawan joined the Company in January 2022. - (10) Mr. Dhawan received a one-time signing bonus.
+Mr. Dhawan is required to reimburse the Company for a pro-rata portion of the signing bonus if he voluntarily terminates his employment with the Company without Good Reason (as defined below) prior to the second anniversary of his start date.